iboskov/Respo-code/README.md

 to run the server use the next line

 ```
-python manage.py runserver --settings="Respo.settings"
+npm run server
 ```

-For more information check the files in Frontend and backend
+For more information check the files in frontend and backend